-It finally happened - KFC Canada's Vegan Chicken is here to stay.
+It's finally here - KFC Canada's Vegan Chicken Sandwich is here to stay.
 As of Monday, August 10th KFC has launched a plant-based chicken sandwich and popcorn chicken nationwide in Canada.
-Although they’ve stated that the popcorn chicken will only be here for a limited time, we hope the sandwich is here to stay and you better believe we’re going to eat as much popcorn chicken as possible while we can.
+Although they’ve stated that the popcorn chicken will only be here for a limited time, we hope the sandwich is here to stay.
+Plus, you better believe we’re going to eat as much popcorn chicken as possible while we can.

 Their plant-based chicken is made with Lightlife plant-based protein, made up of soy, wheat, and fava beans.
 The sandwich retails for $6.79 (no combo) and the popcorn chicken is $5.99 for a small and $11.99 for a 32oz bucket.
-Some reports stated that the chicken is fried in the same fryer that they use for French fries.
-On their site, however, KFC states that “it may be cooked in the same oil as our chicken”.
+Some reports state that the chicken is fried in the same fryer that they use for French fries.
+However, on their site KFC states that “it may be cooked in the same oil as our chicken”.

-So, we originally thought the mayo that came on the plant-based sandwich was just regular mayo.
+We originally thought the mayo that came on the vegan chicken sandwich was regular mayo.
 We even called a location to ask whether the mayo was regular or vegan and they said it was regular.
-Once the sandwich officially launched, many people were asking KFC Canada what the deal is?
-On Twitter they said that their regular mayo is made with plant-based ingredients.
+Once the sandwich officially launched, many people asked KFC Canada what the deal is?
+On Twitter they said their regular mayo is made with plant-based ingredients.
 In the allergen information on their site, it lists the sandwich as having no egg or milk ingredients.
-It feels like it’s safe to say it must be vegan mayo, right?
-This still begs the question- why is the spicy sandwich not vegan?
+It feels like it’s safe to say it must be vegan mayo.
+This still begs the question – why is the spicy sandwich not vegan?
 It could be that they have a pre-made spicy mayo and that one isn’t available as plant-based.